kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 With a *ReadinessProbe* Kubernetes can check if a pod is ready to process requests.
 The application has an endpoint [/healthz](https://stackoverflow.com/questions/43380939/where-does-the-convention-of-using-healthz-for-application-health-checks-come-f) in port 3541, and we can use that to test for health.
 It will simply answer with status code 500 if it's not working and 200 if it is.

-Let's roll the version back to v1 as well so we can test the update to v2 again.
+Let's roll the version back to v1 as well, so we can test the update to v2 again.

 **deployment.yaml**